RellikDog/Capstone1/README.md

 Used data in accordance with MIT license

-Population density density came from
+Population Density Data:
  - https://randstatestats.org/us/stats/historical-population-density-(states-only).html

 ### Problem Domain
-Given the knowledge of aproximatly how many background checks were conducted for each type of firearm in each state by year and the population densities of each state by year, do any trends emerge about the types of firearms that background checks are for and the frequency they are requested in comparrison the the states population density?
+Given the knowledge of A) how many background checks were conducted for each type of firearm in each state and B) the population densities of each state, do any trends emerge about the types of firearms that background checks are applied for and the frequency they are requested in comparison to the states population density?

 ### Methodology
-The NICS data has columns for handgun, long_gun, and other as well as columns for all 3 with various prefixes such as 'prepawn', 'redemption', and 'private sale'.
-For the purpose of this study I agregate the sums of these columns into 3 coloumns handgun, long_gun, and other.
-I'm going to further eliminate the 'other' and 'multiple' coloumns because they aren't pertinent to my experiment.
+The NICS data has columns for handgun, rifle(long guns), and other as well as columns for all 3 with various prefixes such as 'prepawn', 'redemption', and 'private sale'.
+For the purpose of this study I aggregate the sums of these columns into 2 columns handgun and long_gun.
+I'm going to further eliminate the 'other' and 'multiple' columns because they don’t necessarily fall into either of the categories that my experiment is looking at.

-Population density is measured by persons per quare mile
+Population density is measured by persons per square mile

+#### Caveat
+This data is looking only at applications for background checks and makes no claims about the number of sales.

 ### Hypothesis
 A) I predict that the ratio of handgun to long gun applications will be higher in states with higher population densities.
 [Support](#Hypothesis-A-Support)

-B) I also predict that states with lower population density will have a higher occurences of rifle applications.
+B) I also predict that states with lower population density will have a higher occurrence of rifle applications.
 [Null](#Hypothesis-B-Nullification)

-C) I predict that states with a higher population density will have a higher occurences of handgun applications.
+C) I predict that states with a higher population density will have a higher occurrence of handgun applications.
 [Null](#Hypothesis-C-Nullification)

 ### Prerequisites